Membership and the Covid protection framework

 In general, our offices will be open under all traffic light colours in the Covid Protection Framework.
 As you might expect, there are times when the membership team will be working from home so processing time for standard membership (new and renewing) and donations may be a little slower than usual.
 We regret that we may not be able to post cards and other materials to you during lockdowns until we are back in the office.
 Mail delivery is also affected by the country's response to Covid-19 with restricting mail to essential services during lockdown.

 Soft copies of many of our publications are available in the Resources section of our website.

 May 2022: We are currently experiencing delays with postal and courier services because their staff have been significantly affected by Covid.
-Additionally, construction work occurring in our offices is also affecting our ability to be as responsive to you as we might like.
 These things are beyond our control, and may result in your membership card taking a little longer to reach you than normal.
 Thank you for your patience.

 New membership FAQs

 Why become a member of Heritage New Zealand Pouhere Taonga?